AI Use Cases/Logistics

 The Problem

 Customer Success teams in logistics operations are manually triaging support tickets across fragmented systems - Oracle TMS, MercuryGate, Blue Yonder WMS, EDI networks, and ELD device alerts - without context about freight lane profitability, carrier performance, or regulatory compliance status.
 A ticket about a detention charge lands in the same queue as a HAZMAT documentation issue or a dock-to-stock delay, forcing agents to context-switch and misroute complex issues to operations or compliance teams.
-This creates 4-6 hour routing delays when a driver is sitting idle at a shipper, costing $150 - $200 per hour in utilization loss.
+This creates hours-long routing delays while a driver sits idle at a shipper - and detention math means every one of those hours comes straight off the load's margin.

 Revenue & Operational Impact

 Misrouted tickets cascade into operational friction.
 A claims inquiry about a food-grade shipment FSMA violation gets assigned to a dispatcher instead of compliance; a carrier procurement dispute about fuel surcharges goes to finance instead of contract management.
-First-response resolution rates drop below 35%, and escalation tickets pile up in the wrong queues.
-This directly erodes on-time delivery rate (OTDR) by 2-4 percentage points and inflates claims ratio, which typically runs 1.2-1.8% of freight revenue - a $50K - $150K annual leak for mid-market operators.
+First-response resolution collapses, and escalation tickets pile up in the wrong queues.
+That erodes on-time delivery rate and inflates your claims ratio - pull last year's claims number against freight revenue and you can see the size of the leak for yourself.

 Why Generic Tools Fail